froots/froots.github.io/_posts/2018-08-29-how-ethnography-can-help-you-understand-code.md

 ---
 layout: post
-title: How ethnography can help you read code
+title: How ethnography can help you understand code
 date: '2018-08-29 00:00'
 description: >-
   Becoming productive when joining an existing product team is more about understanding the social and cultural context than it is about getting your head round the code.